-An assessment of pretax income, as opposed to net earnings after tax, facilitates a much smoother and bias-free comparison process of the organization over time, as well as a comparison to other companies.
-The process eliminates any discrepancies or effects that a tax expense could leave on an organization’s earnings.
+An assessment of pretax income, as opposed to net earnings after tax, facilitates a much cleaner comparison of the organization over time, as well as to other companies.
+Looking at pretax income eliminates any discrepancies or effects that a tax expense could leave on an organization’s earnings.

 3. Helps measures the fiscal health of a company over time

 Another significance of pretax earnings is that it helps provide a more consistent and firm measure of the overall financial performance and fiscal health of a company over time.
 Pretax earnings eliminate the volatile differences that arise when tax considerations are accounted for.